 Welcome to my webpage, traveler.
 Rest here, stay for a while.

-I am the fourth year graduate student at the Department of Astronomy at the Ohio State University.
+I am the fifth year graduate student at the Department of Astronomy at the Ohio State University.

 I have done work on a whole lot of things during my time here at (t)OSU!
 Check me out on ADS to see all my papers.

-My most recent paper was work with Professors Christopher Kochanek and Krzysztof Stanek on finding failed supernova (SN) candidates with the OSU-co-owned Large Binocular Telescope.
-Failed SNe are what happen when stars are too massive to explode as SN and instead implode into stellar mass black holes (BHs).
+I’ve also worked on stellar mass BHs with Professors Christopher Kochanek and Krzysztof Stanek on finding failed supernova (SN) candidates with the OSU-co-owned Large Binocular Telescope.
+Failed SNe are what happen when stars are too massive to explode as SN and instead implode into BHs.
 We reported the discovery of a new candidate failed SN and updated the failed SN fraction based on our observations.
 Check it out!

-Going from stellar mass BHs to supermassive BHs (SMBHs), I’ve also done work on Tidal Disruption Events (TDEs) detected by by the All Sky Automated Survey for SuperNova (ASAS-SN).
+Going from stellar mass BHs back to SMBHs, I’ve also done work on Tidal Disruption Events (TDEs) detected by by the All Sky Automated Survey for SuperNova (ASAS-SN).
 TDEs are the luminous flares that occur when a star gets ripped apart by the tidal forces of a SMBH and is accreted.
-My first, first-author paper at OSU was characterizing ASASSN-18jd, a peculiar event that is not quite a TDE, and not quite an Active Galactic Nuclei (AGNs).
+My first, first-author paper at OSU was characterizing ASASSN-18jd, a peculiar event that is not quite a TDE, and not quite an AGN.
+At the time, ASASSN-18jd was unique in its peculiarity, but newer work has shown there to be a handful of ambiguous nuclear transients (ANTs) with similar in-between-TDE-and-AGN properties.

 With all the different work I’ve done, you could say I’m a Jack of all trades!